RonPenton/chatgpt-incremental/README.md

 * I think you need to use react-dom

 All I did was copy the code and assemble it into a file structure.

+Update #1:

+* link to react from cdn instead
+* show me the updated webpack.config.js
+* update the webpack config so that react and react-dom are not included in the bundle
+* This gives an error about @babel/preset-react